Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 All right, all right.

-Anyway, she flew with symptoms on the plane, but the flight crew said no.
+Anyway, she flew with symptoms on the plane, but the flight crew said, no, she didn't have any symptoms.

 And the flight crew was the source authority for a while, not the CDC.

-We were supposed to rest assured because the flight crew said, no, no, she was uh not symptomatic at all.
+We were supposed to rest assured because the flight crew said, no, no, she was not symptomatic at all.

 But then that shouldn't have been a problem because the CDC said that if you're not showing symptoms, you're not contagious.